create3000/x_ite/docs/_posts/reference/scene-services.md

 ### Properties

+#### **rootNodes**: MFNode
+{: .writable }

+When used inside a prototype instance, this property is not writable.
+The MFNode object instance is also not be writable.
+When used anywhere else, it is writable.

 #### **exportedNodes**: ExportedNodesArray

 A reference to the ExportedNodesArray object used by this execution context.
 This property is read only.